gabommannan/ledes-editor/README.md

 ### Loading Data

-1. **Upload File**: Drag and drop a .txt LEDES file or click "Choose File"
+1. **Upload File**: Drag and drop a LEDES file or click "Choose File"
 2. **Create New**: Start with an empty dataset

 ### Editing Data